TerjeRu/SOC-Analyst-Learning-Path/07-Introduction-to-SIEM-and-SOAR.md

 ### A Foundation for Modern Security Platforms

 This guide explains the core concepts behind the tools used in a modern Security Operations Center (SOC).
-Understanding the theory of SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation, and Response) will give you a huge advantage in your upcoming training on the Reliaquest GreyMatter platform, as it is built around these principles.
+Understanding the theory of SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation, and Response) is essential for working with modern security platforms, as most are built around these core principles.

 ---